Crop development

 Oats

-Overall, 73% of winter oats were in in good to excellent condition at the end of March, up from 52% at end-November and 37% a year ago.
-While the proportion in good or excellent condition is below March 2022’s 78% or March 2023’s 83%, it’s by a smaller margin than other winter cereals.
+At the end of April, 72% of winter oats were in good to excellent condition, down only one percentage point from the end of March.
+It is also still well above last year’s 53%.
+While the proportion in good or excellent condition is below April 2022’s 85% or March 2023’s 81%, it’s by a smaller margin than other winter cereals.
+Growth stages are typically between GS31 and GS32.

 Oilseed rape